A New Tool For Victims

 General Public’s Response

-Many advocacy and support groups have become more prevelant across the state
+Many advocacy and support groups have become more prevalent across the state, often being from grass roots or individuals seeing the need for change.

 The website includes some of these mental health and other support resources.
 This includes the Yellowstone Sex Trafficking Task Force, Domestic Violence Underground Railroad, and Catalyst for Change.